Slide 1 of 15

 Slide 13 of 15

-The oldest continuously operated winery in Napa Valley, Beringer was founded in 1875 by German immigrant Jacob Beringer.
-Today, Beringer's great, great grandson, Mark Beringer, serves as winemaker.
+Beringer Vineyards, St. Helena: The oldest continuously operated winery in Napa Valley, Beringer was founded in 1875 by German immigrant Jacob Beringer.
+Today, Beringer's great-great-grandson, Mark Beringer, serves as winemaker.
 Reserve tastings take place at the historic Rhine House, which was built in 1884.
-Enjoy a tasting on their elegant porch, which serves as a charming spot to sip their small production wines paired with artisan cheeses.
-Porch tastings start at $50.
+Enjoy a tasting on their elegant porch, which serves as a charming spot to sip small production wines paired with artisan cheese.
+2000 Main St, St Helena, 707-257-5771.

 Slide 14 of 15

-Housed in a 1920s mansion, Chateau St. Jean is listed on the National Trust for Historic Preservation's registry.
-Enjoy winemaker Margo Van Staaveren's work (don't miss Cinq Cépages!) with a stroll through the property's Mediterranean-styled gardens, followed by a cheese & charcuterie and wine pairing on their patio, which overlooks the Grand Lawn, a mere portion of the 250 acre estate.
-Pairings start at $35.
+Chateau St. Jean Winery, Kenwood: Housed in a 1920s mansion, Chateau St. Jean is listed by the National Trust for Historic Preservation.
+Enjoy winemaker Margo Van Staaveren's work (don't miss Cinq Cépages) and a stroll through the property's Mediterranean-style gardens.
+The patio overlooks the Grand Lawn, a portion of the 250-acre estate.
 Reservations required.
+8555 Sonoma Hwy, Kenwood, 707-257-5784.

 Slide 15 of 15